In the world of instruments, the mandolin is kind of an ugly duckling.

 - Thomann Octave Mandolin – (Thomann)

-Now, octave mandolins are not to be confused with mandocellos, which are tuned just like a regular cello: CGDA, whereas octave mandolins are tuned like a regular mandolin but just 1 octave lower.
+Now, these are not to be confused with mandocellos, which are tuned just like a regular cello: CGDA, whereas octave mandolins are tuned like a regular ones but just 1 octave lower.

 The mandocello is often described as being to the mandolin what the cello is to the violin.